 Create Regional Homelessness Task Force

 Homelessness and chronic homelessness is not just a Phoenix problem; it is a regional and national issue that will need leaders from across the Valley working together.
 I will fight to establish a regional task force that encourages collaboration between cities and focuses on best practices to get those in need of the proper resources.

-Below is a summary of a great piece of journalism in 2020 by Jessica Boehm of the Arizona Republic.
+Below is a summary of a article in 2020 by Jessica Boehm of the Arizona Republic.

 More than 500 people experiencing homelessness in metro Phoenix died in the first nine months of 2020.

 The unexpected and deadly COVID 19 pandemic — which ravaged the world this year and killed more than 7,000 Arizonans — was known to be responsible for only four of those deaths.